 “I wish,” the man sighed.
 “She remembers everything, man.”

-Sometimes, it’s just about if you are willing to forget, if you are willing to overlook, sometimes, this is all it takes.
+Sometimes, it’s just about if you are willing to forget, if you are willing to overlook some things; sometimes, this is all it takes.
 Leo Tolstoy wrote in Anna Karenina: “Happy families are all alike; every unhappy family is unhappy in its own way.”

 Go on! do something worthwhile with your thoughts, with your time, with your life.
 Peace of mind is not a blessing but a commitment, a choice.
 Choose carefully.
 If you are committed to being happy, no one can stop you.

 You have tried everything possible to get the other person to love you the way you love them.
 Nothing has worked.
 You feel you can never move on.
 You are doomed to one-sided love forever.
 But there is hope.
 One-sided love doesn’t have to remain one-sided love.
 When we learn to put ourselves first, a lot changes.

 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

 Read on to understand further what we can do to remove ourselves from or accept a one-sided love situation:

 Is the Universe testing me by making me constantly suffer through one-sided love?